Alloway Walk

 Robert Burns Birthplace Museum.
 The museum

-museum.
-It runs about two miles north to
+from this museum.
+It runs about two miles

-Maybole Road and about 1 mile south to
+north to Maybole Road, and about 1 mile

-odd pony trekker use the track so is ideal
+walker, and an odd pony trekker use the

 |

-Back to the main road and about 1 mile
+Back to the main road and about half of

-further on you come to Alloway village centre
+a mile further on, you come to Alloway

 |